That The Riverina be a State of the Commonwealth of Australia.

 The Premier may appoint Ministers subject to the Premier, with the assent of the Legislative Assembly, to assist with governance.
 Ministers shall not be members of the Legislative Assembly.

-The purpose of the Premier being elected by the People, and the Premier and Ministers separate from the Legislative Assembly, is to ensure that the Premier and Ministers are more directly subject to the People rather than possible factions of the Legislative Assembly.
+The purpose of the Premier being elected by the People, and the Premier and Ministers separate from the Legislative Assembly, is to ensure that the Premier and Ministers are more directly subject to the People rather than probable factions of the Legislative Assembly.
 This will further ensure unbiased formation and application of the law, and further ensure impartial and competent governance, and further prevent corrupt expenditure of public money.

 3) That governance include a Judiciary, separate from the Premier and Legislative Assembly, appointed by the Premier with the assent of the Legislative Assembly.